Our Story

 Recognition

 The top 5–10% of each class are honored with a lifetime fellowship credential.
-Aequitas seeks every opportunity to highlight, elevate, and advance fellows who are leading on health equity.
+Aequitas seeks every opportunity to highlight, elevate, and advance fellows who are building health solutions in their communities.

 Scholarship